AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

 ## Entity updates

-A new Tag component lets you associate a set of tags with an entity and quickly find all entities that have a certain tag.
-See also ~{ Using Entities in your Project }~.
+The Tag component is now exposed in the Stingray Editor, which lets you associate a set of tags with an entity and quickly find all entities that have a certain tag.
+See also:

+- ~{ Using Entities in your Project }~
+- ~{ About built-in components }~
+- ~{ Assign components to an entity }~

 ![](../images/wn_entity_tag.png)